Dwelling Insurance: What to Know

-Homeowners dwelling insurance: what it is and how it works
+Homeowners dwelling coverage: what it is and how it works

-If you have a dwelling coverage limit of $200,000, for instance, this is the total amount that your home insurance company would pay to rebuild your home and any attached structures.
+For example, if your dwelling coverage limit is $200,000, that’s the most your insurer would pay to rebuild your home and any attached structures.

 - Coverage A: Dwelling